 Meal timing and frequency can affect efforts at weight loss and overall cardiovascular health.

 “There is research that shows people who skip breakfast are more likely to be overweight and are at increased risk of cardiovascular disease,” McIntyre said.
 “Observational studies show skipping breakfast is associated with higher risk of type 2 diabetes.”

 Research also shows people who eat breakfast have better concentration and higher levels of energy.
 McIntyre stressed these findings are based on experience and observation, and more conclusive clinical research needs to be done.

 McIntyre said eating more often and in smaller amounts may reduce your risk of obesity.

 “The important thing to remember is, if a person increases the amount of meals they are eating daily, they need to make sensible choices about what they’re eating,” she said.
-“If you’re eating too much of the wrong things, eating more frequently leads to increased calorie intake and cause weight gain.”
+“If you’re eating too much of the wrong things, eating more frequently leads to increased calorie intake and can cause weight gain.”

 McIntyre suggests eating nutrient-dense foods like fruit rather than energy-dense foods like cookies for any diet.
 She stressed every person’s diet needs and goals are different.

 “I sit down with patients and listen to their diet history and learn what their current eating patterns look like,” McIntyre said.
 “Then we determine what each person is willing to do and provide them with education on what they can eat, how much, how often and tools to meet their goals.”